 - IRAs may offer better interest rates than 401(k)s.

-- IRAs tend to have lower contribution limits than 401(k)s, but they also offer more flexibility in how you can use your money.
+- IRAs tend to have lower contribution limits than 401(k)s, but they offer more flexibility in using your money.

-A 401(k) is an employer-sponsored retirement savings plan.
+A 401(k) is an employer-sponsored defined benefit plan.

-- With a 401(k), you contribute pretax income to an account that your employer holds and manages.
+- With a 401(k), you contribute pretax income to your employer’s account.

-- With a 401(k), your employer often matches a portion of your contributions, whereas an IRA offers no such benefit.
+- With a 401(k), your employer often matches some of your contributions, whereas an IRA offers no such employee benefits.

 - One downside of 401(k)s is that they typically have more limited investment options than IRAs.